laqpay/laqpay/INTEGRATION.md

 #### Using the CLI

-To scan the blockchain, use `laqpay-cli lastBlocks` or `laqpay-cli blocks`.
+To scan the blockchain, use `laqpay-wallet-cli lastBlocks` or `laqpay-wallet-cli blocks`.
 These will return block data as JSON and new unspent outputs sent to an address can be detected.

-To check address outputs, use `laqpay-cli addressOutputs`.
-If you only want the balance, you can use `laqpay-cli addressBalance`.
+To check address outputs, use `laqpay-wallet-cli addressOutputs`.
+If you only want the balance, you can use `laqpay-wallet-cli addressBalance`.

 #### Using the REST API